edwardcapriolo/IronCount/README.md

 IronCount
 =============

-IronCount provides a framework to manage consumers of Kafka message queues across multiple nodes.
+IronCount provides a framework to manage consumers of Kafka topics across multiple nodes.

 Components
 -----
 IronCount works with three components.
 Two components are external Kafka and ZooKeeper.
-IronCount has one component WorkloadManager that runs on multiple machines.
+IronCount has one component named WorkloadManager that runs on multiple machines.

 Workloads
 -----